mapcomponents/react-map-components-maplibre/src/stories/README.md

 ## Anatomy of a MapComponent

-A MapComponent is a react component that accepts at least 1 attribute "mapId" and is expected to retrieve and directly manipulate a maplibre-gl instance from mapContext.
+A MapComponent is a react component that accepts at least 1 attribute "mapId" (there are some exceptions) and is expected to retrieve a maplibre-gl instance from mapContext and directly manipulate it or watch its state.
 An example implementation of basic required functions for the maplibre instance retrieval process using the functions getMap, mapExists provided by mapContext, both accepting "mapId" (string) as parameter, can be seen in ./components/MlComponentTemplate/MlComponentTemplate.js.
-If no attribute mapId is provided the map component is expected to work with the map instance provided by mapContext at ```mapContext.map``` (always retrieve it using ```mapContext.getMap(props.mapId)```).
+If no attribute mapId is provided the map component is expected to work with the map instance provided by mapContext at ```mapContext.map``` (it is recommended to retrieve it using ```mapContext.getMap(props.mapId)```).

 ### File structure

 ```
 ./src/components/{component_name}/
+├── {component_name}.doc.en.md
 ├── {component_name}.doc.de.md
 ├── {component_name}.meta.json
 ├── {component_name}.js